Decorative banner image

 Experts in the initial scoring round provided scores that were presented to experts in the following geographic and thematic scoring rounds.
 This opened the possibility for a confirmation bias, where experts would confirm the scores assigned in previous rounds.
 To address this, an additional score verification round was carried out, where groups of representatives from numerous areas of expertise came together in moderated regional discussions to debate and scrutinize the scores and justifications for each country.

 Thus, the current weighting of indicators might lead to some curious results.
-What often occurs is that two countries that perhaps would not be expected to rank on the same level criminality-wise, turn out to be very similar to one another.
+What often occurs is that two countries, which perhaps would not be expected to have the same criminality ranking, turn out to be very similar to one another.
 This is where we advise caution and recommend readers to look at the disaggregated scores, as we have stressed at the beginning of the report, because countries might have similar or the same overall ranking but for different reasons.

 We recognize the difficulties in measuring organized crime in general, but an accurate assessment of cross-cutting markets, such as financial crimes and cyber-dependent crimes, comes with its own set of challenges.
 As a result, expert technical groups were set up to assess whether these markets would fit into the existing Index methodology.
 Expectedly, given the sheer volume of criminal activities that fall under these two crime types, financial crimes and cybercrime were the most difficult to define and measure.
 Therefore, the definitions of these two criminal markets include a set of specific criminal activities.
 Narrowing down the types of offences that would fall under the respective markets allows us still to adequately measure a specific market while avoiding double-counting (i.e. counting the same criminal activity under two different markets).
 Needless to say, double-counting would artificially increase the average criminality score of a country, skewing the overall results of the Index.